 - Full-time employment for 12 months as a post-graduate.

 This work option is for students who have graduated with a degree in Science, Technology, Engineering, or Mathematics.
-STEM OPT allows an extension of working for an additional 24 months.
-So, between the 12 months of post-graduate work and the additional 24 months of STEM OPT, F-1 visa students with qualifying degrees, can work a total of 36 months.
+STEM OPT allows an extension of working for an additional 24 months, you should check for the most current period of authorization.
+In general, between the 12 months of post-graduate work and the additional 24 months of STEM OPT, F-1 visa students with qualifying degrees can work a total of 36 months.